keefo/LXFoundation/README.md

 ##Basic usage

 Drag LXFoundation into your xcode project, and compile.
-If you don't want to change your exist project code.
-Then you can simply do this.
-Add following lines to your project prefix.pch:
+If you don't want to change your existing project code.
+Then you can simply add following lines to your project prefix.pch:

 ```objective-c
 #import "LXFoundation.h"